What is federal verification?

 Other Requests for Additional Documentation

-If you make changes to your FAFSA after your financial aid award is complete, you may still be selected for verification.
-In these cases, items will be added to your To Do List in SIS and will require that you complete them.
+As mentioned above, if you make changes to your FAFSA after your financial aid award is complete, you may still be selected for verification.
+In these cases, items will be added to your To Do List in SIS and you will be required to complete them.
 Most commonly, this will happen during the Fall term, but failure to complete the To Do List items will result in your Spring term aid not disbursing.